Automatic Double Lock Technology (ADL)

 The root cause of this injury is that there has not been a handcuff designed to prevent overly tight application.
 Current handcuffs rely on decades old technology that requires manually locking the cuffs from further tightening after application.
 This process does not prevent initial tight application and leaves the process open to human error

-SpiderCuff has solved this problem with our patented.
+SpiderCuff has solved this problem with our patented Automated Double Lock.
 SpiderCuff’s ADL is a mechanical locking device that is activated by the pressure of the cuff being applied to the wrist.
 With just minimal pressure, the device is activated, physically locking against special reverse facing teeth to prevent further movement as seen in the illustrations below

 SpiderCuff’s Bail (also called Bow, Ratchet, or Single Strand) is up to 63% wider than other handcuffs.
 Not only does this provide the room required for the ADL components, the wider bail spreads force over a greater area, thereby providing greater comfort for the detainee while reducing the chance of injury

 - Automates the currently manual Double Lock process

 - Eliminates Human error on forgetting to engage the double lock

 - Wider bail provides more comfort to detainee while distributing force over a greater area

 - Reduced handcuff neuropathy litigation when deployed with proper procedures

 The ADL technology is incorporated into every handcuff that SpiderCuff sells.
 We firmly believe it is a safer and more humane restraint that meets the increased demands law enforcement faces today.

 Our handcuffs are the only handcuffs that automate safety.
 Check out our product portfolio to find a Model that works best for you.